Anku1611/ProductV1/CustomerProduct/README.md

 # This project contains two projects
 1 customerproductfrontend
 2 CustomerProductCoreAPI
-#This solution also conatins demo folder where UI is provided.
+# This solution also contains demo folder where UI is provided.

 1 customerproductfrontend -- This is react front end app
 # Getting Started with Create React App